Resource Graph

 Example

 Consider a simple Application made up of a single workload with a private resource dependency on a PostgreSQL database.
-In this case, there is one dependent resources which is dependent by the workload
+In this case, there is one workload

 , a single k8s-cluster